Listen to an audio version of this post.

 Christ’s Love is Shown in His Incarnation

-Jesus proves His goodness in creating and providing for us so generously.
+Jesus proves His goodness in creating and providing for us so generously from Eden until now.
 And Christ proves His goodness most of all by coming down to save us from our sins.
-Remember, Christ’s greatest miracle is His incarnation, His taking on full humanity.
-God’s Son freely leaves His throne above.
-Nothing is subtracted, but He adds on human nature.
+Remember, Christ’s greatest miracle was His incarnation, His taking on full humanity.
+God’s Son freely left His throne above.
+Nothing was subtracted, but He added on human nature.
 God’s Son is equal to the Father and the Holy Spirit.
 One God in three persons, blessed Trinity!
-But Christ doesn’t cling to His privileges; He makes Himself nothing, a servant, a poor man, a carpenter.11 And Jesus obeys God’s Law that we have broken and suffers God’s punishment that we deserve.
+But Christ didn’t cling to His privileges; He made Himself nothing, a servant, a poor man, a carpenter.11 And Jesus obeyed God’s Law that we have broken and suffered God’s punishment that we deserve.
 Philip Bliss’s hymn says it well:

 Bearing shame and scoffing rude, In my place condemned He stood,

 Jesus sealed my pardon with His blood: Hallelujah!
 What a Savior!12

 Believers are saved by God’s amazing grace!
 Holy Jesus suffers Hell’s equivalent that we warrant.13 And He rises from the grave victorious to prove His sacrifice is accepted by God.
 And Christ sends His Holy Spirit to gather in God’s lost sheep,14 and the Spirit keeps us safe until the Lord returns for us,15 and the Spirit who began a good work in us, carries it on to completion.16

 Amazing grace!
 Christ took up our sins and sorrows; He was pierced for our wrong; He was crushed for our immorality; and by His wounds we are healed.
 It’s God’s marvelous exchange: Jesus took our trespasses upon Himself and we receive His perfect righteousness by faith.17